 Gastric bypass surgery is a cause of a wide variety of nutritional deficiencies due to reduced absorption and reduced food intake, and iron is no exception.
-However, the effect seems to be limited to Roux-en-Y gastric bypass, while the prevalence of deficiency decreased with sleeve gastrectomy, though this is inconsistent and likely depends on the use of prophylactic iron supplements.
+However, the effect on iron seems to be limited to Roux-en-Y gastric bypass because the prevalence of deficiency decreased with sleeve gastrectomy.
+Overall, this effect is inconsistent and likely depends on the use of prophylactic iron supplements.

 Intestinal absorption of iron is reduced by excessive inflammatory signaling (particularly of IL-6), which increases the production of hepcidin in hepatocytes.
 Anemia is more common in both Crohn’s disease and ulcerative colitis.